Inflationary universe in the presence of a minimal measurable length: Introduction

 It is possible to study the inflationary cosmology by using a potential to derive the properties of the inflationary cosmology.
-Thus, a specific form of the potential is chosen, and the model of th inflationary cosmology depends on the details of the potential chosen \cite{1}.
-However, it is also possible to use the Hamilton-Jacobi formalism to model the inflationary universe \cite{2}.
+Thus, a specific form of the potential is chosen, and the model of the inflationary cosmology depends on the details of the potential chosen \cite{1,1a,1b,1c}.
+However, in addition to all of other possible ways of considering inflation \cite{Amelino-Camelia22,Garattini}, it is also possible to use the Hamilton-Jacobi formalism to model the inflationary universe \cite{2,2a,2b,2c,2d}.
 In this formalism, the Hubble parameter is expressed in term of a scalar field.
 It is possible to deducing a form of the potential in the the Hamilton-Jacobi formalism.
 Furthermore, it is also possible to obtain an exact solution for the scalar field in this approach.
 Thus, we will use the Hamilton-Jacobi formalism in this work.

-The paper is organized as follows, in Sec.~\ref{AH}, we review the derivation of modified Friedmann equations due to GUP \cite{Awad:2014bta} in the context of the first law of thermodynamics.
-In Sec.~\ref{RayChud}, we discuss direct implications of the modified Friedmann equations on inflation.
-Finally, in Sec.~\ref{t}, we summarize our results.
-We also discuss some possible extensions of this present work in this last section.